Facets-cloud/Readme-Documentation/docs/Troubleshooting Guides/setting-up-loki-to-fetch-logs-from-vms.md

 To set up Promtail on the VM, create the configuration file and run Promtail with those configurations.

-Create the following configuration file, replacing <loki-internal-dns> with the DNS name of the load balancer created by deploying the k8s_resource.
+Create the following configuration file, replacing `<loki-internal-dns>` with the DNS name of the load balancer created by deploying the `k8s_resource`.

-Modify other parameters according to your service configuration, especially the scrape_configs section to specify the targets and paths to the log files.
+Modify other parameters according to your service configuration, especially the `scrape_configs` section to specify the targets and paths to the log files.

 ```
 server: